SCALE-LETKF-RIKEN/scale-letkf/doc/Getting-started.md

 ## Run a test script

-The directory `scale-letkf/scale/run_light` provides a set of simple script to test the SCALE-LETKF code on Fugaku.
+The directory `scale-letkf/scale/run_light` provides a set of simple scripts to test the SCALE-LETKF code on Fugaku.

 First, enter the directory and specify the database path in `prep.sh`.